Matrix86/driplane/src_docs/content/doc/filters/cache.md

 ### Output

-The output is not be changed.
+The output is not being changed.
 This filter can only stop or not the propagation of the Message.

 ### Examples